-My husband and I have now taken our children to Las Vegas on three different occasions in the last three years.
+My husband and I have now taken our children to Las Vegas on three different occasions in the span of three years.
 We get a lot of weird looks from friends who think we are a bit crazy to keep taking young kids to Sin City.
-We find all the things to do in Las Vegas remarkably kid-friendly.
-It’s also perfectly located as a jumping off point for other adventures.
-We flew into Las Vegas, for example, before driving to the Grand Canyon in Arizona and also to Bryce Canyon and Zion National Parks in Utah.

 So how do we keep having a kid-friendly Las Vegas vacation experience?
 A huge part of that is choosing the right hotel.
 I’m not planning to party at the Hard Rock or the Palms with my children any time soon.
-But there are plenty of hotels in Las Vegas that are very kid-friendly.
+But there are plenty of hotels in Las Vegas that are really well suited to family travelers.

 What features make a Las Vegas hotel good for kids?
 We look for a great pool, kid-friendly shows and activities, a strategic location, and rooms that have all the amenities families need.
 Bonus for extras like a kids club or restaurants that really cater to little ones.